 “He’s put his feet up and he’d just sit there, laughing,” he said of Pirone.

-Defense argues Grant had history of resisting arrest
+The defense argues Grant had a history of resisting arrest

 Rains’s first witness Tuesday morning was a San Leandro Police Officer who chased Oscar Grant and ended up using a Taser on him after a traffic stop in October 2006.